Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 Effects: You gain 5 Calorie Points (CP) per rank of this ability taken.
 CP can be spent to lower the Chakra cost of any Akimichi clan jutsu on a one-for-one basis, to a minimum of 0.
 If you reduce any Jutsu’s Chakra cost to 0, you do not have to roll for it (but make sure you declare the CP is reducing it to 0 for clarity).

 You recover RES/5 CP per day, or half that amount if you can’t eat at least two full meals.
-You can choose to stop at your maximum (5 per rank) or go up to double that value (with 4 ranks, you’d have a normal maximum of 20, and a true maximum of 40).
+You can choose to stop at your normal maximum (5 per rank) or go up to double that value (with 4 ranks, you’d have a normal maximum of 20, and a true maximum of 40).
 Every 10 CP you are over your normal maximum (round up) applies a -1 to Dodge rolls and Athletics rolls.
 As you use CP in battle, you adjust these penalties accordingly.

 In dire circumstances, you may spend HP (not Vitality) in place of CP.
 This may only be done once you have 0 CP remaining, and for every 1 CP you wish to utilize to help pay for a Jutsu, you lose 4 HP.